bermudi/conventional-commits-unofficial/README.md

    - Lines in the commit body SHOULD NOT exceed 72 characters.
    - Bullet points are RECOMMENDED for lists and MUST use a hyphen (`-`) followed by a space.
    - A commit body is free-form and MAY consist of any number of newline separated paragraphs.
+   - Simple changes that would only restate the subject SHOULD omit the body and any footers; a concise header-only commit is RECOMMENDED in these cases.

 7. One or more footers MAY be provided one blank line after the body.
 Each footer MUST consist of a word token, followed by either a `:<space>` or `<space>#` separator, followed by a string value (this is inspired by the [git trailer convention](https://git-scm.com/docs/git-interpret-trailers)).